 I examine the interactions between human activities and natural systems at landscape to regional-level scales with particular interest in studying the impacts of human activities on the spatio-temporal dynamics of natural systems.
 I use remotely sensed data and spatially explicit models to better understand the interactions between human and natural systems.

 We have developed a state‐wide program to integrate plot‐level bioenergy research with state‐wide remote sensing analyses through newly available airborne hyperspectral sensor capabilities, the Hawkeye Hyperspectral Imager.
 Specifically, we are examining the application of a suite of airborne hyperspectral sensors capable of taking detailed measurements of the reflected light from the earth’s surface at a relatively fine spatial resolution (ca. 1m).
-These capabilities will significantly extend our ability to discern vegetation communities (e.g., invasive species and complex patterns of plant communities in floodplains), empirically measure canopy and topsoil characteristics (such as leaf area, nitrogen and water content), and model the interactions of light with canopies.
-Hyperspectral modeling relationships and data fusion are used to develop scaling relationships to parameterize and validate landscape to regional biophysical remotely sensed products and extend our knowledge of human‐ environment interactions.
+These capabilities significantly extend our ability to discern vegetation communities (e.g., invasive species and complex patterns of plant communities in floodplains), empirically measure canopy and topsoil characteristics (such as leaf area, nitrogen and water content), and model the interactions of light with canopies.
+Hyperspectral modeling relationships and data fusion have been used for floodplain conservation planning, to examine agriculture soil characteristics, and improve the characterization of urban ecosystems.

 Modeling Human/Environment Interactions